CessShai/CessShai/README.md

 - 👋 Hi, I’m @CessShai
 - 👀 I’m very much interested in Data Science.
 - 🌱 I’m currently learning SQL and Python.
-- Check out my projects and hope you could eave some comments and suggestions.
+- Check out my projects and hope you could leave some comments and suggestions.

 <!---
 CessShai/CessShai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.